libplctag/libplctag/README.md

 Current Status
 ==============

+Take a look at the [test page](https://github.com/kyle-github/libplctag/wiki/PLC-Testing-Results "PLC Testing Results") for more on specific PLC models.

 The library has been in production use for several years.
 Up to now, the lack of a 1.0 designation was due to missing features.
 We are now in late beta for 1.0 and will be there as soon as the Windows code is rechecked for bit rot.